remotivelabs.broker

 An asynchronous iterator of lists of Signal objects.

-Subscribe to a headers.
+Subscribe to headers.

 Arguments: